Rethink your drink Post-Sauna

 Ways to Increase Water Intake :

-As you begin sweating with us 2-3x/week, staying adequately hydrated should be a priority.
+As you begin sweating with us in 2-3 sauna sessions a week, staying adequately hydrated should be a priority.
 In fact, science suggests that some people may benefit by planning to increase their fluid intake leading up to intense, long workouts or activities in a hot environment that are likely to result in lots of sweat – like an infrared sauna session.
 So, here are a few evidence-backed tips to help members improve their hydration behaviors – and their overall health:

-Sipping water throughout the day, aiming for about 17-20 ounces every few hours, can help you maintain a balanced hydration status (3).
+Sip water consistently throughout the day.
+Aim for 17-20 ounces every few hours to maintain balanced hydration